About the Careers Pathway Scheme

 Why the scheme is needed

 The agriculture and horticulture advisory sectors have an ageing workforce and a shortage of advisers.
-The scheme will support the development of up to 100 skilled farm advisers.
-This will ensure farmers, growers, and whenua Māori owners have access to high-quality farm planning support and advice.
+The scheme is supporting the development of up to 100 skilled farm advisers.

 - women